utrustdev/xMoney-Crypto-for-WooCommerce/readme.txt

 - [Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) – xMoney plugin doesn't support yet automatic subscriptions, so the payment method won't be displayed when there is a Subscription on the cart.

-- [WPML](https://wpml.org/) – If configurated to use URL parameters, it redirects the HTTP requests to the WooCommerce API to the site URL with the `lang=en` parameter.
+- [WPML](https://wpml.org/) – If configured to use URL parameters, it redirects the HTTP requests to the WooCommerce API to the site URL with the `lang=en` parameter.
 One of the solutions is to change WPML to a folder system (`/en/`), another is to add the default language parameter in the `Callback URL` setting (e.g. `https://<your-site>/?lang=en&wc-api=wc_utrust`).

 Found another conflict missing from this list?
 Please let us know [by opening an issue on GitHub](https://github.com/utrustdev/xMoney-Crypto-for-WooCommerce/issues/new).